corintho/vim/README.md

 ## Font
 In order for airline to display some neat graphics, we need to use a custom font with those graphics enabled.
 We are currently using the **Hack** font, and as such, we have to download a modified font from: https://github.com/powerline/fonts/tree/master/Hack

+## Lua
+[Neocomplete](https://github.com/Shougo/neosnippet.vim) uses Lua for its functionality, be sure to have lua enabled on vim and have the lua library available for vim to use.

 After that, it should be installed properly according to your own operating system requirements.

 # Instructions